SainiBimal/Uber-Supply-Demand-Gaps/README.md

 - **Excel** – Used for cleaning, sorting, and summarizing raw data
 - **SQL** – Used to filter, join, and analyze ride statuses and durations
 - **Python** – For data wrangling, time parsing, and visual plots
-- **Power BI** – For creating an interactive dashboard with filters and charts

 ---